thepeacockproject/peacockprojectorg/docs/intel/installation.md

 2. [Download the latest Peacock release here](https://github.com/thepeacockproject/Peacock/releases/latest).
 Select `Peacock-v<VERSIONNUMBER>.zip` to download.

-    - Note: There is also a `Peacock-v<VERSIONNUMBER>-lite.zip` option, but this is mainly for Linux users.
-The lite version does not include Node, which Linux users have to download separate binaries for anyways.
-If in doubt / not on Linux, download the non-lite version.
+    - Note: There is also a `Peacock-vX.Y.Z-lite.zip` option, but this is mainly for Linux users.
+The lite version does not include Node, which Linux users have to download separate binaries for anyway.
+If in doubt, download the non-lite version.
     - [More info for Linux Users](/wiki/guides/linux-setup)

 3. Extract (unzip) files.
 Running the files from within the zipped folder will not work.